jwne/Yggdrasil/README.md

-CBCommonLib
+Yggdrasil (aka CBCommonLib)
 ===========

-CaptainBernCommonLib - A Library with several tools I use in some of my plugins.
+Yggdrasil - also known as "the tree of life" or "tree of knowledge" in the Nordic mythology - is a library which contains several utils and tools that can be used across multiple plugins.

 What needs to be done:
 ======================